Tashae96/LOG-IN-PAGE/README.md

 ---

 ## 🔭 What I’m Working On
-Building a **WhatsApp chatbot** that detects scam signals.
+Creating a **WhatsApp chatbot** that detects scams in real time.

 ## 🌱 What I’m Learning
-Advancing my **Python** and cybersecurity knowledge.
+Growing my skills in **Python**, web development, and cybersecurity.

 ## 🤔 Seeking Help With
-Using **Twilio** for WhatsApp automation.
+Integrating **Twilio** into scalable automation workflows.

 ## 😄 Pronouns
 She / Her / Hers

 ## ⚡ Fun Fact
-🚀 I love experimenting with new tech — especially in cybersecurity!
+I love exploring new cybersecurity tools and breaking things (ethically 😄).